sqlsylvia/GDI-SQL/Class4-Assignment.md

 ### Develop it!
   - Develop a CREATE TABLE statement for your table with a PRIMARY KEY, NOT NULL Contraints
-  - Develop one or more INSERT statements to load your table.
+  - Develop two or more INSERT statements to load your table.
+  - What kind of queries can you create to answer questions about your table?

 ### What if I can't think of table?